regb/scala-game-library/android/README.md

 * Android SDK must be downloaded and installed in home directory, then set `ANDROID_HOME` to the root.
 The `sbt-android` plugin should use this and automatically download what it needs.

+## How to use

+TODO, extract important parts of https://github.com/scala-android/sbt-android for how to package/sign/release